penguinflys/penguinflys/_pages/about.md

 * Calibration: The courier has to run in a consistent coordinate system, which means camera and lidar need to be calibrated to global coordinate system.
-This process is simplified to align all coordiantes to the predefined 2D image coordinate system.
+This process is simplified to align all coordinates to the predefined 2D image coordinate system.
 Robot coordiante is accesed by a cheesboard fixed in the courier body.
 LIDAR is calibrated with manual tape measurement.
 Because the odometry of courier is broken, visual odometry plays an important role.

-* Localization: Localization from external camera is not accurate, as monocular camera has no scale estimation, although it can be approximated by cheeseboard grid size scale estimation.
+* Localization: Localization from the external camera is not accurate but enough for this scenario.
+As a monocular camera has no scale estimation, although it can be approximated by cheeseboard grid size scale estimation.
 But it did not perform as thought.
-Finally, coordinate from camera are simply traingulated with a fixed height parameter.
-Localization from LIDAR is initialized by coordiantes from camera, but updated with local measurement of similarity transformation prediction via ICP algorithm.
-The location of the courier is determined by kalman filtering.
+Finally, coordinate from camera are simply triangulated with a fixed height parameter.
+Localization from LIDAR is initialized by coordinates from camera, but updated with local measurement of similarity transformation prediction via ICP algorithm.
+The location of the courier is determined by Kalman filtering.

 * Mapping: It was not allowed to take any extra ROS packages in this project.
-I applied 2 dimensional grid map, with a moderate resolution, simply visualized in the OpenCV window, which can also be seen in the video.
+I applied 2-dimensional grid map, with a moderate resolution, simply visualized in the OpenCV window, which can also be seen in the video.
 Besides, a grid map makes path planning easier.

 * Motion Planning: A* algorithm with buffered/cost map.